XinbaoQiao/Hessian-Free-Certified-Unlearning/README.md

 # Introduction

+**Note** ((Updated: January 21, 2026)): We are in the process of optimizing the codebase.
+To ensure theoretical accuracy, current functionality is limited to processing individual samples.
+We intend to publish parallelized and approximate implementations later this year.

 This temporary repository is the supplementary code of the paper "**Hessian-Free Online Certified Unlearning**".

 ![comparison](comparison.png "Exisiting Second-Order Certified Unlearning Schemes")